 Why is this happening?
 Genetically engineered crops are manipulated in a way that could never occur in nature so plants like corn, soy, canola, cotton, and sugar beets can withstand high doses of glyphosate-containing herbicides that would normally kill them.
 The result?
 Roundup in food that people and farm animals eat.

 As more and more weeds become resistant to glyphosate and GE technology fails, farmers spray heavier glyphosate applications—and more often.
 Glypshoate is systemic, meaning it's take up inside of the plant.
 As nonorganic farmers crank up glyphosate use, the Environmental Protection Agency has been slowly increasing allowable levels of glyphosate in food.
+(New Zealand researchers also showed Roundup causes bacteria to become antibiotic resistant.
+Yikes!)

 The Norwegian study detected a whopping 9 milligrams of Roundup per kilogram, on average.
 That's nearly double what Monsanto—the maker of Roundup—deemed "extreme" in 1999, according to an article in The Ecologist.
 But with the emergence of hard-or-impossible-to-kill superweeds, the EPA has quietly raised allowable residue limits in soy by 200 percent.